Traineeships in the Western Australian public sector

 For more information, download Traineeships in the Western Australian public sector - a guide for youth and agencies (PDF - 812kb).
 If you have further queries, please email firstname.lastname@example.org.

-During your traineeship, you will work two days (15 hours) per week and attend school for three days per week.
-Your school's VET Coordinator will decide the days you will work in liaison with the agency.
+As a school-based trainee you will work two days (15 hours) a week and attend school the other three days over an 18 month period.
+Your school's VET Coordinator will decide what days you work in liaison with the agency.
 Note that you should be prepared to work through school holidays (unless annual leave is negotiated with your agency), as you will be classified as a part time employee.

 - deliver a service to clients